robmarkcole/mqtt-camera-streamer/README.md

 **Note** that this script does not check the accuracy of any of the values in `config.yml`, just that the file path is correct and the file structure is OK.

-By default `scripts/opencv-camera.py` will look for the config file at `./config/config.yml` but an alternative path can be specified using the environment variable `MQTT_CAMERA_CONFIG`
+By default `scripts/opencv-camera.py` will look for the config file at `./config/config.yml` but an alternative path can be specified using the environment variable `MQTT_CAMERA_CONFIG`.
+You can set this using `export MQTT_CAMERA_CONFIG=/home/pi/github/mqtt-camera-streamer/config/config.yml`

 ## Publish camera frames
 To publish camera frames with OpenCV over MQTT: